Technical Papers Reviewer Instructions

 You are also expected to make a reasonable effort to review materials in non-approved formats, but you are not under the same absolute obligation to do so.

 Please be specific and detailed in your reviews.
 In the discussion of related work and references, simply saying "this is well known" or "this has been common practice in the industry for years" is not sufficient: cite specific publications or public disclosures of techniques!
 The Explanation section is easily the most important of the review.
 Your discussion, sometimes more than your score, will help the Papers Committee decide which papers to accept, so please be thorough.
 Your reviews will be returned to the authors, so you should include any specific feedback on ways the authors can improve their papers.
-For more suggestions on writing your reviews, please read Greg Turk's web page on Writing Technical Reviews.
+For more suggestions on writing your reviews, please visit Writing Technical Reviews.

-To access electronically submitted papers and supplemental material, log in to the online submission system the same way you would to make a submission to SIGGRAPH 2010, using your existing electronic submission account.
+To access electronically submitted papers and supplemental material, log in to the online submission system the same way you would to make a submission to SIGGRAPH 2008, using your existing electronic submission account.
+If you had a submission account for previous SIGGRAPH conferences, your account information is no longer valid.
+All users, regardless of whether they have submitted in the past, must create a new account.
 Once you have logged in, follow the "Access the Jury/Review System" link to view the papers assigned to you for review.
 If you have any questions or problems with the online review system, please contact:

-If Francesca is not available, there are a few other people on the papersadmin2010 (at) siggraph.org alias who can also assist you.
+If Francesca is not available, there are a few other people on the papersadmin2008 (at) siggraph.org alias who can also assist you.

 ACM & Eurographics Digital Libraries

-ACM and Eurographics have generously provided full access to their respective Digital Libraries for SIGGRAPH 2010 paper reviewer usage, effective 31 January through 5 April 2010.
+ACM and Eurographics have generously provided full access to their respective Digital Libraries for SIGGRAPH 2008 paper reviewer usage, effective 31 January through XX April 2008.
 You are encouraged to make full use of these resources:

 You must login to access the full text of an article.
 A username and password will be made available via our electronic review system to each person who has agreed to review a SIGGRAPH paper.